symfony/symfony-docs/routing.rst

             $routes->import('../../src/Controller/', 'annotation')
                 // this is added to the beginning of all imported route URLs ->prefix('/blog')

                 // An imported route with an empty URL will become "/blog/"
                 // Pass FALSE as the second argument to make that URL "/blog" instead
                 // ->prefix('/blog', false)

                 // this is added to the beginning of all imported route names ->namePrefix('blog_')

                 // these requirements are added to all imported routes ->requirements(['_locale' => 'en|es|fr'])

-                ->exclude('../../src/Controller/{DebugEmailController}.php')
+                // you can optionally exclude some files/subdirectories when loading annotations ->exclude('../../src/Controller/{DebugEmailController}.php')
             ;
         };